Subscribie/subscribie/docs/content/en/docs/Tasks/add-plan-description.md

 date: 2022-11-10
 weight: 5
 description: >
-  How to add a description to a subscription plan
+  Provide more information about your subscription plan by providing a description to your subscription plan
 ---

 ## Steps to add a description to your subscription plan